orourkek/Logme/README.md

 ### PROJECT GOALS

-1. Implement a logging framework the can emit to multiple chained handlers
+1. Implement a 100% unit-tested logging framework capable of emitting to multiple chained handlers;
-2. Eschew `static` and Singleton use in favor of maximum testability
+2. Eschew `static` and Singleton use in favor of maximum testability;
-3. Create an interface-based OO implementation for maximum customizability
+3. Create an interface-based OO implementation for maximum customizability.

 ### FEATURES